mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 	- $\frac{Z_{2}}{V} = \frac{x_{1}}{x}$
 	- $\frac{x_{1}}{x} = \frac{a_{1}}{a} = \frac{2A_{1}}{A}$, where $a$ is angle subtended by object and $A$ is area of objects image

-#### <a name="8.1.4" class="anchor"></a> [Parallel and radial optic fow fields](#8.1.4)
+#### <a name="8.1.4" class="anchor"></a> [Parallel and radial optic flow fields](#8.1.4)

-A parallel optic flow field, where depth velocity is zero, is when all optic flow vectors are parallel, direction of camera movement is opposite to direction of optic flow field, speed of camera movement is proportional to length of optic flow vectors, and depth is inversely proportional to magnitude of optic flow vector (similar to motion parallax with fixation on infinity).
+A parallel optic flow field, where depth velocity is zero, is when all optic flow vectors are parallel, direction of camera movement is opposite to direction of optic flow field, speed of camera movement is proportional to length of optic flow vectors, and depth is inversely proportional to magnitude of optic flow vector (like motion parallax with fixation on infinity).

 A radial optic flow field, where depth velocity is not zero, is when all optic flow vectors point towards or away from vanishing point, direction of camera movement is determined by focus of expansion or focus of contraction, destination of movement is focus of expansion, depth is inversely proportional to magnitude of optic flow vector and proportional to distance from point to vanishing point.